4 Examples of Downloadable Content for Lead Generation

 Upgraded content: This is a contextual way to encourage people to subscribe by advertising a deeper look at a topic they've already shown an interest in by reading a particular piece.
 If your blog post or landing page goes 20% of the way into a subject, this content will take them to the 70% mark or beyond. eBooks work great here, as the ability to take the content on the go or move it to an eReader makes it more usable.

 Whitepapers: If you're in a technical field, whitepapers are another option.
 They come with the bonus of being reusable in multiple scenarios.
-You can offer them attached to relevant blog posts as a gimme when someone signs up for a webinar or other offering, and you can send them out to academic publications for further reach.
+You can attach them to relevant blog posts as a gimme when someone signs up for a webinar or other offering, and you can send them out to academic publications for further reach.

 Academy: If your field is something people might want further training in, offering an academy is a fantastic way to gain authority and build trust.
 Classes can be structured however works for you.
 Videos, text lessons, and interactive sessions with a professional are some options.

-A bonus to the last two: recordings of the lessons or webinars can be made, then offered as yet more premium content attached to different future offers.
+A bonus to the last two: recordings of the lessons or webinars can be made, then offered as more premium content attached to different future offers.
 That means more ROI for the effort put into one event or lesson.

-4 companies doing downloadable content right
+Four companies doing downloadable content right

 Inbound marketing automation is a growing sector of the software world, and Hubspot is one of the fastest-growing providers.
-Starting in 2006, at this point, they have surpassed the $1B in revenue and show no signs of slowing.

 This allows potential customers to work around their busy schedules and get the information they need to become happy customers.
 It also gives Infusionsoft (now Keap) more eyeballs on its other content.
 Once you finish your demo, you can select from a library of options to continue learning and dive deeper into their feature set.
 Additionally, by recording the demo sessions, the company can use them as incentives in email campaigns and post to social media, getting more bang for their marketing buck.